Table of Contents

 Most companies in China will at some point want to hire staff as part of their operations.
 A full WFOE in China is able to do this directly, issuing contracts and paying staff, both local and foreign.
 A Rep Office, however, has many more restrictions placed on it.

-The hiring situation for Representative Office is in fact quite straightforward, and we summarise here the main rules and practices for hiring both foreign and domestic workers.
+The hiring situation for Representative Office is in fact quite straightforward, and we summarize here the main rules and practices for hiring both foreign and domestic workers.

 Representative Office employment – Hiring foreigners

 A Rep Office can hire up to 4 foreign employees including the Chief Representative.
-They should be based in China and should be employed by the Chinese Representative Office, not the overseas company.
-It is common to handle this through an agency which will assist with managing payroll, social welfare payments, etc. for these employees.
+They should be hired by the overseas company and then dispatched to the Rep Office in China.
+It is common to handle this through an agency that will assist with managing payroll, social welfare payments, etc. for these employees.

 Also, every Rep Office must appoint one foreign Chief Representative (CR).
 The CR, however, is not required to reside in China and can be an employee of the overseas company.